REMEMBER THEIR NAMES – Victims of witch-hunts in South Africa 2000 to 2018

-The following represents available published news reports of witch-hunts in South Africa for the periods 2000 to 2005 and 2010 to 2013.
+The following represents available published news reports of witch-hunts in South Africa for the periods 2000 to 2018.

-* Reports covering the period 2006 to 2009 will be included soon.
+* Reports covering the period 2006 to 2009 have not been included here.
 This content is regularly updated.

 Many more witchcraft accusations and witch-hunts remain unreported.
 Refugees of witchcraft accusation receive little or no media coverage in South Africa.

 Limpopo – Five more people were arrested on Tuesday night bringing to nine the number of people arrested so far for allegedly setting alight four houses of people accused of poisoning a young woman who died in Ntsoaneng village outside Burgersfort in Limpopo in December 2017.
 Police said tension had been brewing in the area where some villagers had been accused of practicing witchcraft.
 Community members torched four houses of people they accused of practicing witchcraft in the village.
 The three houses that were burned belong to the Maepa‚ Mampuru and Mojele families.
 SOURCE

 Limpopo – A 62 year old Josia Mukwevho has allegedly stabbed his neighbour with a sharp instrument after accusing her of practicing Witchcraft.
 The South African Police Service condemns acts of mob attacks and killings which are still taking place in some Clusters throughout this Province with the strongest terms.
 The Provincial Commissioner LT.
 General Nneke Ledwaba has warned all those members of the community who are still perpetrating this type of incidents to refrain and stop this tendency abruptly, not so, they will be dealt with mercilessly as they are busy interfering with the spirit of community Policing in this Province.
 SOURCE